ballerina-platform/module-ballerina-kubernetes/samples/sample16/README.md

     information of a book and responses back to the client collectively.
 - `book.shop` service depends on `book.details` and `book.reviews`.
 - Make sure that istio is installed correctly and that all pods and services of the istio-system are up and running.
+- Remove the nginx artifacts added in setting up of the tutorial.
+Run `kubectl delete -f nginx-ingress/namespaces/nginx-ingress.yaml -Rf nginx-ingress` from the `samples` folder.
 See [here](https://istio.io/docs/setup/kubernetes/quick-start/) on how to install istio on kubernetes.
 - Following files will be generated from building this sample.
     ```